SpiliosEv/DeepQLearningSIREN/README.md

 ### **Deep Q Learning with Sinusoidal Representation Networks (SIRENs) for Motion Control in Wireless Autonomous Networks**

-This is a Variation of the Deep Q Learning algorithm for Discrete Motion Control in Mobile Beamforming Wireless Autonomous Networks in PyTorch
+This is a Variation of the Deep Q Learning algorithm for Discrete Motion Control in Mobile Beamforming Wireless Autonomous Networks in PyTorch.
-It is part of a paper on the topic submitted at the Transactions of Signal Processing Journal (TSP) on the Domain of Deep Learning for Wireless Communications
+It is part of a paper on the topic, submitted at the Transactions of Signal Processing Journal (TSP) on the Domain of Deep Learning for Wireless Communications

 ---